 Third Time’s a Charm

 We entered another room where the convocation and ID were checked AGAIN.
 (Could this process be any more inefficient?)
 At this stage, my name was highlighted on a sheet which verified if we were actually supposed to be there.
-The woman checking us in asked if I had ever been to OFII before to sign the contract, if I had attended a French university, and a few other basic questions before directing me to sit in the next room.
+The woman checking us in asked if I had been to OFII previously to sign the contract, if I had attended a French university, and a few other basic questions before directing me to sit in the next room.
 There were 25 of us in a classroom.
 It was not the most Covid-respectful situation.